sievertsm/ML_CS6350/README.md

 python examples.py -m logisticregression
 ```

 The LogisticRegression class can be imported from logistic_regression.py.
 Either maximum likelihood (ML) or maximum a posteriori (MAP) can be selected as the objective function.
 Logistic regression is a probabalistic method that predicts a probability that an example belongs to a certain class.
+Below is an example of the training loss using MAP as the objective function with various values of variance for the prior.

 ![](plots/logisticRegression_loss.png)